9 Ways to Multistream Your Gameplay Today

 Multistreaming Takes Bandwidth and Processor Power

 One thing to keep in mind before you jump into a multistream is how much is needed to broadcast to multiple sources.
-This is one of the reasons why many people prefer cloud-based multistream apps.
+This is one of the reasons why many people prefer cloud-based apps to multistream.

-Each location you add to software is going to take that much more bandwidth.
-So if you have a poor Internet connection, you might not produce the best and most clear video.
+Each location you add to the software is going to take that much more bandwidth.
+So, if you have a poor Internet connection, you might not produce the best and most clear video.

 What about computer processing power?
 Is your home network connection good enough to send the same data to multiple destinations?